mdenson-dayspring/chord-swift/README.md

 with a number, pushes that number on the operand stack.
 So the result of executing the entire program fragment is to push on the operand stack the greater of the values associated with a and b.

+### Execution of Specific Types

+An object with the literal attribute is _always_ treated as data—pushed on the operand stack by the interpreter—regardless of its type.
+Even operator objects are treated this way if they have the literal attribute.

+For many objects, executing them has the same effect as treating them as data.
+This is true of integer, real, boolean, dictionary, mark objects.
+So the distinction between literal and executable objects of these types is meaningless.
+The following descriptions apply only to objects having the executable attribute.

+- An _executable array_ (procedure) object is pushed on
+the operand stack if it is encountered directly by the interpreter.
+If it is invoked _indirectly_ as a result of executing some other object (a name or an operator), it is _called_ instead.
+The interpreter calls a procedure by pushing it on the execution stack and then executing the array elements in turn.
+When the interpreter reaches the end of the procedure, it pops the procedure object off the execution stack.
+(Actually, it pops the procedure object when there is one element remaining and then pushes that element; this permits unlimited depth of “tail recursion” without overflowing the execution stack.)
+- An _executable string_ object is pushed on the execution stack.
+The interpreter then uses the string as a source of characters to be converted to tokens and interpreted according to the PostScript syntax rules.
+This continues until the interpreter reaches the end of the string.
+Then it pops the string object from the execution stack.
+- An _executable name_ object is looked up in the environment of the current dictionary stack and its associated value is executed.
+The interpreter looks first in the top dictionary on the dictionary stack and then in other dictionaries successively lower on the stack.
+If it finds the name as a key in some dictionary, it executes the associated value.
+To do that, it examines the value’s type and executable attribute and performs the appropriate action described in this section.
+Note that if the value is a procedure, the interpreter executes it.
+If the interpreter fails to find the name in any dictionary on the dictionary stack, an **undefined** error occurs.
+- An _executable operator_ object causes the interpreter to perform one of the builtin operations described in this document.
+- An _executable null_ object causes the interpreter to perform no action.
+In particular, it does not push the object on the operand stack.

+## Early Name Binding

+Normally, when the Chord language scanner encounters an executable name in the program being scanned, it simply produces an executable name object; it does not look up the value of the name.
+It looks up the name only when the name object is _executed_ by the interpreter.
+The lookup occurs in the dictionaries that are on the dictionary stack at the time of execution.

+A name object contained in a procedure is looked up each time the procedure is executed.
+For example, given the definition

+    /average {+ 2 /} def

+the names **+** and **/** are looked up, yielding operators to be executed, every time the **average** procedure is invoked.

+This so-called late binding of names is an important feature of the Chord language.
+However, there are situations in which early binding is advantageous.

+There are two facilities for looking up the values of names before execution: the bind operator and the immediately evaluated name.

+### bind Operator

+The **bind** operator takes a procedure operand and returns a possibly modified procedure.
+There are two kinds of modification: operator substitution and idiom recognition.

+#### Operator Substitution

+The **bind** operator systematically replaces names with operators in a procedure.
+For each executable name whose value is an _operator_ (not an array, procedure, or other type), it replaces the name with the operator object.
+This lookup occurs in the dictionaries that are on the dictionary stack at the time **bind** is executed.
+The effect of **bind** applies not only to the procedure being bound but to all subsidiary procedures (executable arrays or executable packed arrays) contained within it, nested to arbitrary depth.

+When the interpreter subsequently executes this procedure, it encounters the _operator_ objects, not the _names_ of operators.
+For example, if the **average** procedure has been defined as

+    /average {+ 2 /} bind def

+then during the execution of **average**, the interpreter executes the **+** and **/** operators directly, without looking up the names **+** and **/**.

+There are two main benefits to using **bind*:

+- A procedure that has been bound will execute the sequence of operators that were intended when the procedure was defined, even if one or more of the operator names have been redefined in the meantime.
+This benefit is mainly of interest in procedures that are part of the Chord implementation, such as **dup** and **=**.
+Those procedures are expected to behave correctly and uniformly, regardless of how a user program may have altered its name environment.
+- A bound procedure executes somewhat faster than one that has not been bound, since the interpreter need not look up the operator names each time, but can execute the operators directly.
+This benefit is of interest in most Chord programs.
+It is worthwhile to apply **bind** to any procedure that will be executed more than a few times.

+It is important to understand that **bind** replaces only those names whose values are _operators_ at the time **bind** is executed.
+Names whose values are of other types, particularly procedures, are not disturbed.
+If an operator name has been redefined in some dictionary above **systemdict** on the dictionary stack _before_ the execution of **bind**, occurrences of that name in the procedure will not be replaced.

+_ **Note:** Certain standard language features are implemented as built-in procedures, such as **=** rather than as operators.
+Also, certain names, such as **true**, **false**, and **null**, are associated directly with literal values in **systemdict**.
+Occurrences of such names in a procedure are not altered by bind._

+### Immediately Evaluated Names

+Most implementations include a syntax feature called _immediately evaluated names_.
+When the Chord language scanner encounters a token of the form _\`\`name_ (a name preceded by two tildes with no intervening spaces), it immediately looks up the name and substitutes the corresponding value.
+This lookup occurs in the dictionaries on the dictionary stack at the time the scanner encounters the token.
+If it cannot find the name, an **undefined** error occurs.

+The substitution occurs _immediately_—even inside an executable array delimited by { and }, where execution is deferred.
+Note that this process is a _substitution_ and not an _execution_; that is, the name’s value is not executed, but rather is substituted for the name itself, just as if the **load** operator were applied to the name.

+The most common use of immediately evaluated names is to perform early binding of objects (other than operators) in procedure definitions.
+The **bind** operator, described in the previous section, performs early binding of operators; binding objects of other types requires the explicit use of immediately evaluated names.
+Example 4 illustrates the use of an immediately evaluated name to bind a reference to a dictionary.

+###### Example 4

+    `mydict << … >> def
+    `proc
+    { ``mydict begin
+      …
+       end
+    } bind def

+In the definition of proc, _\`\`mydict _is an immediately evaluated name.
+At the moment the scanner encounters the name, it substitutes the name’s current value, which is the dictionary defined earlier in the example.
+The first element of the executable array proc is a dictionary object, not a name object.
+When proc is executed, it will access that dictionary, even if in the meantime mydict has been redefined or the definition has been removed.

+Another use of immediately evaluated names is to refer directly to permanent objects: standard dictionaries, such as **systemdict**, and constant literal objects, such as the values of **true**, **false**, and **null**.
+On the other hand, it does not make sense to treat the names of variables as immediately evaluated names.
+Doing so would cause a procedure to be irrevocably bound to particular values of those variables.

+A word of caution: Indiscriminate use of immediately evaluated names may change the behavior of a program.
+As discussed in “Execution” section, the behavior of a procedure differs depending on whether the interpreter encounters it directly or as the result of executing some other object (a name or an operator).
+Execution of the program fragments

+    {… b …}
+    {… ``b …}

+will have different effects if the value of the name **b** is a procedure.
+So it is inadvisable to treat the names of operators as immediately evaluated names.
+A program that does so will malfunction in an environment in which some operators have been redefined as procedures.
+This is why **bind** applies only to names whose values are operators, not procedures or other types.

 ## Operator Summary